MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debugging-unit-tests.md

 Stopping the debugger, changing the two instances of ```norm.Name``` to ```norm.name```, saving ```normalize_tests.js```, and rerunning the test, we find that it now passes.

+> [!NOTE]
->**Note**: although the **Run All** command for tests automatically saves changed files, rerunning a selected test does not.
+> although the **Run All** command for tests automatically saves changed files, rerunning a selected test does not.
 If you forget to save a file before running a selected test, you could be quite confused as to why it’s still failing!

 ##<a name="variances"></a>Runtime variances